ajstyle007/PyTorch/README.md

 - Building and training neural networks
 - Implementing different types of layers and loss functions
-- Handling data using torch.utils.data for datasets and data loaders
+- Handling data using torch.utils.data for datasets and
 - Custom model development
 - Applying optimization techniques and backpropagation
 - Exploring advanced topics like CNNs, RNNs, and transfer learning